Shujjat/PHP/Kerberos/Readme.md

 Live demo is available on demand.
 Send an email to me for a demo (shujjat.shirafat@gmail.com).
 Mention KerberosDemo in the subject.

+### Pricing
+Send an email to me for a pricing options (shujjat.shirafat@gmail.com).
+Mention KerberosDemo in the subject.